rjcmarkelz/BIS180L_web/_posts/2015-05-07-Illumina-Day-2.md

 __a__ Can you distinguish likely SNPs from sequencing/alignment errors?
 How?
 __b__ Go to A01:15,660,359-15,665,048 (you can cut and paste this into the viewer and press "Go".
 For each of the the three genes in this region: does the annotation (in blue) appear to be correct or incorrect?
 If incorrect, describe what is wrong

-## Calling SNPs using Freebayes
+## Calling SNPs

+The goal of this section is to find polymorphisms between IMB211 and R500.
+There are many tools available.
+We will use [mpileup and bcftools](http://samtools.sourceforge.net/mpileup.shtml) part of the samtools suite.

-Make a new directory for this analysis:
+Make a new directory for this analysis inside the Brassica_assigment directory

-First we remove duplicate reads

-Then we assign read groups to the files

-Now we can run freebayes
+    mkdir SNP_analysis
+    cd SNP_analysis

+In the library preparation step there is a PCR amplification.
+This can cause duplication of DNA fragments.
+We want to remove these duplicate reads because they can skew our SNP analysis (essentially they represent pseudo-replication, giving us artificially high sample numbers).
+We will use `samtools rmdup` to remove the duplicate reads

+    samtools rmdup -s ../tophat_out-IMB211_All_A01_INTERNODE.fq/accepted_hits_A01.bam IMB211_rmdup.bam

+    rmdup -s ../tophat_out-R500_All_A01_INTERNODE.fq/accepted_hits_A01.bam  R500_rmdup.bam

+Next create an index for each of the new files

+    samtools index IMB211_rmdup.bam
+    samtools index R500_rmdup.bam

+Now we us `samtools mpileup` to look for SNPs.

+    samtools mpileup -uf ../Brapa_reference/BrapaV1.5_chrom_only.fa IMB211_rmdup.bam R500_rmdup.bam | bcftools view -vcg - > IMB211_R500.vcf

+We will examine these in R either at the end of this lab or on Friday.